guspuffygit/sentient-sims/FAQ.md

 ## Is Sentient Sims compatible with other mods?

-Sentient Sims might not be compatible with other mods, I haven't tested using any other mods at the same time.
-If a mod wants
+Sentient Sims should be compatible with other mods, but I haven't yet tested this with any other mods.

 ## How do I make my interactions from my mod generate dialogue?

 [See main README.md for contributing](https://github.com/guspuffygit/sentient-sims)

-## What are the proxy files included with the mod?
+## What is the Sentient Sims Companion App?

-The proxy files included in the mod help keep your interactions with the Sentient Sims mod secure.
-They make sure that the communication between the mod and the OpenAI API is protected.
+The Sentient Sims Companion App runs in the background to keep your interactions with the OpenAI API secure.
+It makes sure that the communication between the mod and the OpenAI API is protected.

+The developers of Sims 4 didn't include the necessary tools for secure requests, so the Sentient Sims Companion App is needed to make it work securely.
+In short, the app makes sure your requests to Open AI are safe and private.

 Think of them as a special lock that keeps your information safe while it travels between the mod and the API.
-The developers of Sims 4 didn't include the necessary tools for this security, so the proxy is needed to make it work securely.
-In short, the proxy files make sure your requests to Open AI safe and private.